SeniorDesignFALL2015/Automotive-Safety-System-EE3902/Documentation.md

 ## About
 1_1.
 Original Idea -
-ASS is an electrical engineering senior design project.
+HASS is an electrical engineering senior design project.
 It intends improve the method of which autonomous vehicles currently operate.

 1_2.
 Andy - Group Leader and Assistant Coder